Prismatic Steenrod operations and arithmetic duality on Brauer groups: Introduction

 \subsubsection{$\EE_\infty$ Steenrod operations}

-In fact, there is \emph{another} flavor of Steenrod operations acting on $\Hsyn^*(-)$, thanks to the realization of $\Hsyn^*(-)$ as the cohomology ring of a cochain complex $\RGamma_{\syn}^*(-)$ which has a natural $\EE_\infty$-structure.
-This leads to an action of $\EE_\infty$ Steenrod operations $\Pe^i$ and $\beta\Pe^i$on $\Hsyn^*(-)$.
+In fact, there is \emph{another} flavor of Steenrod operations acting on $\Hsyn^{*,*}(-)$, thanks to the realization of $\Hsyn^{*,*}(-)$ as the cohomology ring of a cochain complex $\RGamma_{\syn}(-)$ which has a natural $\EE_\infty$-structure.
+This leads to an action of $\EE_\infty$ Steenrod operations $\Pe^i$ and $\beta\Pe^i$ on $\Hsyn^{*,*}(-)$.

 On motivic cohomology, there would also be the action of two types of Steenrod operations: the motivic Steenrod operations, and the $\EE_\infty$ Steenrod operations.
 Their interaction is invisible in topological cohomology and \'etale $\ell$-adic cohomology, where they essentially coincide in either of those settings.
-In other words, they are collapsed onto each other under the realization from motivic cohomology to Betti or $\ell$-adic cohomology.
+In other words, the two types of operations are collapsed onto each other under the realization from motivic cohomology to Betti or $\ell$-adic cohomology.
 However, they are distinct on syntomic cohomology, as can already be seen from the fact that they affect the degree and weights differently from the syntomic operations in \eqref{eq: intro motivic weight change},

 In our story, the interaction of these two flavors (motivic and $\EE_\infty$) of Steenrod operations plays a key role.
 Each individual flavor is by itself insufficient for the desired applications, but when combined they exactly supplement each other's deficiencies.
 Concretely, we can access the Milne--Artin--Tate pairing in terms of $\EE_\infty$-Steenrod operations, but then we cannot compute these operations.
-On the other hand, we can compute some syntomic Steenrod operations in terms of characteristic classes\footnote{Actually, this computation itself also uses some properties of syntomic Steenrod operations that we prove using the eventual relation to $\EE_\infty$ Steenrod operations.}, since they are of motivic nature, but this is not useful a priori for understanding the pairing.
+On the other hand, we can compute some syntomic Steenrod operations in terms of characteristic classes\footnote{Actually, this computation itself also uses certain properties of syntomic Steenrod operations that we prove using the eventual relation to $\EE_\infty$ Steenrod operations.}, since they are of motivic nature, but this is not useful a priori for understanding the pairing.
 We therefore also need a comparison theorem to combine the two types of operations.
 We will proceed to describe the situation, and its resolution, more precisely.